build-on-aws/content/tutorials/run-kubernetes-clusters-for-less-with-amazon-ec2-spot-and-karpenter/index.md

 * `ttlSecondsUntilExpired`: Here’s where you define when a node will be deleted.
 This is useful to force new nodes with up-to-date AMI’s.
 In this example we have set the value to 7 days.
 * `providerRef`: This is where you reference the template to launch a node.
 An `AWSNodeTemplate` is where you define which subnets, security groups, and IAM role the nodes will use.
 You can set node tags or even configure a [user-data](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html?sc_channel=el&sc_campaign=costwave&sc_content=run-kubernetes-clusters-for-less-with-amazon-ec2-spot-and-karpenter&sc_geo=mult&sc_country=mult&sc_outcome=acq).
 To learn more about which other configurations are available, go [here](https://karpenter.sh/docs/concepts/node-templates/).

-You can learn more about which other configuration properties are available for a `Provisioner` [here](https://karpenter.sh/docs/concepts/provisioners/).
+You can also learn more about which other configuration properties are available for a `Provisioner` [here](https://karpenter.sh/docs/concepts/provisioners/).

 ### Why it is a good practice to configure a diverse set of instance types?